ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Note 2
     The system variable &=name= is used to obtain the value of either a URL parameter or of a VIRTEL variable created by a scenario (described in the VIRTEL Web Access Guide).
 If both a URL parameter and a VIRTEL variable exist with the same name then the VIRTEL variable takes precedence.

-*5.4.1.3.
-Orders*
+Orders
+^^^^^^

 Orders may be embedded in the clause data.
 Orders are used to set the 3270 (or Minitel) attention key to be sent by the following &/A command, to embed hexadecimal or special values in the data, or to cause the script to wait for the first message from the application, or to process a scenario.

 +-------------------------------------------------------------+----------------------------------------------------------------------------+
 | Information to be sent                                      |  Corresponding order                                                       |